 Gabi is fourteen years old and has been programming web and smartphone apps for three years.
 She builds digital projects and has a passion for creative digital content like music and graphics.
 Gabi regularly participates in coding activities in school and in her community, especially those reaching out to girls.
 Her first project was a website to promote ICT to girls and women.
 Gabi started volunteering at young age and is a member of the school archery club and woodwind orchestra.
 She is always keen to try new things and believes everybody can be good at something.

-Video via the QUIDOS “Fascinating Stories” Series
+Meet Ada Byron Lovelace – from the QUIDOS “Fascinating Stories” Series

 Nominations for the 2014 European Ada Awards launched on 4 April 2014 in Athens, Greece, in the context of the “Women and Girls Go Digital!” event, co-organised by ECWT and celebrating the Greek Presidency of the Council of the European Union.
 Nominations for this year’s European Ada Awards – named after the first-ever computer programmer, Ada Lovelace, Lady Augusta Ada King, Countess of Lovelace – are now being accepted in the following categories: